 Surviving Alaska’s Arctic

-Alaska’s Arctic is an extreme wilderness landscape, inhabited by animals that have adapted to life in a harsh climate.
-It is one of my favorite places to photograph, perhaps because of the rugged conditions.
-During the winter the Arctic can be extremely cold, as temperatures can plummet to minus -45 °C (-50 °F) degrees and colder.
+During the winter, the Arctic can be extremely cold, as temperatures can plummet to minus -45 °C (-50 °F) degrees and colder.
 Animals that live in the Arctic have developed unique characteristics to survive amidst the snowy, frigid temperatures.
-I remember during one photographic excursion, the thermometer bottomed out at minus -55°F and my colleague and I put all our energy into staying warm and safe.
-In contrast to the dark and chilly winters, the summers can be warm, and full of constant sunshine.
+During one photographic excursion, I remember the thermometer bottomed out at minus -55°F, and my colleague and I put all our energy into staying warm and safe.
+In contrast to the dark and chilly winters, the summers can be warm and full of constant sunshine.